gem5/gem5/CONTRIBUTING.md

 It is imperative that you use your real name and your real email address in both tags and in the author field of the changeset.

+For significant changes, authors are encouraged to add copyright information and their names at the beginning of the file.
+The main purpose of the author names on the file is to track who is most knowledgeable about the file (e.g., who has contributed a significant amount of code to the file).

 Note: If you do not follow these guidelines, the gerrit review site will automatically reject your patch.
 If this happens, update your changeset descriptions to match the required style